AlexSkrypnyk/shellvar/tests/phpunit/Fixtures/expected/MarkdownBlocksFormatterFunctionalTest.2.md

 ### `VAR11`

-Description without a leading space that goes on<br />multiple lines and has a `VAR7`, `$VAR8`, `$VAR9`, VAR10 and VAR12 variable reference.
+Description without a leading space that goes on<br/>multiple lines and has a `VAR7`, `$VAR8`, `$VAR9`, VAR10 and VAR12 variable reference.

 Default value: `val11`

 ### `VAR12`

-Description without a leading space that goes on<br />multiple lines.
+Description without a leading space that goes on<br/>multiple lines.

 And has a comment with no content.